The future of hot desking in the new workplace

 Nowadays, a hot desking policy is a much more serious proposition.
 Its rules, such as leaving your desk clear, keeping personal stuff in lockers, and not grabbing somebody else’s desk when they go to the bathroom, aren’t just about being polite; they could stop the spread of infection.

-That said, a good hot desking policy should still be flexible, reviewed regularly, and reassessed in light of the latest legislation and guidance from the government.
+That said, a good policy should still be flexible, reviewed regularly, and reassessed in light of the latest legislation and guidance from the government.

 If anything, the demands of the hybrid workplace will need companies to embrace a flexible desking approach on a much larger scale than ever before.
 But without a proper hot desk booking solution, it could easily become a logistical minefield.

 The answer?
-An evolution in hot desking (now commonly known as ‘desk hoteling‘) that puts the focus on desk reservation, allocation, health and safety of your employees.
+An evolution in desk management (now commonly known as ‘desk hoteling‘) puts the focus on desk reservation, allocation, health and safety of your employees.
 Desk booking software, such as Kadence, is the key to managing hot desks safely and effectively.

 The software should also give space planners invaluable hyperlocal data that shows how often each desk is used, for how long and by whom to help monitor and enforce social distancing.
 Touchless check-in with a workplace app could also support contact tracing, which records who was using a given desk and who was sitting next to them.

-With a proper desk booking software, you can overcome the drawbacks of the original hot desking model, enable employees to collaborate safely in their office environment by addressing health and safety concerns.
-Space planners can use insights from the usage data to load balance across the week, manage cleaning schedules with better forecast and quicker desk turnaround.
+With proper desk booking software, you can overcome the original hot desking model’s drawbacks and enable employees to collaborate safely in their office environment by addressing health and safety concerns.
+Space planners can use insights from the usage data to load balance across the week, manage cleaning schedules with better forecasts and quicker desk turnaround.

 We’re witnessing a revolution in the world of work.
-Static, cluttered offices are making way for a new era of safe, flexible spaces.
+Static, cluttered offices make way for a new era of safe, flexible spaces.
 The pandemic has sped up this transition, releasing the real demand for dynamic, agile tools to manage workspaces in a smarter way.

-If you’d like a chat or a demo with one of our team to see how Kadence’s desk booking software could help you meet the challenges of the new era of work, why not pick a time in our calendar to suit you?
+If you’d like a chat or a demo with one of our team to see how Kadence’s desk booking software could help you meet the challenges of the new era of work – chat with our team today!